jclark/satpulse/FEATURES.md

 ### GPS signal quality

-Keep track of how many satellites in view from various constellations and what the signal quality is.
+Keep track of how many satellites are in view from various constellations and what the signal quality is.

 ## Configuration